 Bob was also a very gifted whistler and yodeler.
 His double-tongue whistling talent can be heard in the 1957 film "The Bridge on the River Kwai" and the 1958 Jerry Lewis film "The Geisha Boy" where he whistled the tune "The Colonel Bogey March" in both films.

 Bob's yodeling prowess was highlighted in an Italian Swiss Colony Wine television commerical in the early 1960's which featured the "Little Old Wine Maker, Me" series of commercials.

-Throughout his career Bob had the opportunity to guest star with celebrities such as Bing Crosby, Gower Champion, Rory Calhoun, Deborah Kerr, Mel Blanc, Esther Williams, Jeff Chandler, Nelson Riddle (who did so much to influence the success of Frank Sinatra), and Roy Rogers.
+Throughout his career Bob had the opportunity to guest star with celebrities such as Bing Crosby, Gower Champion, Rory Calhoun, Deborah Kerr, Mel Blanc, Esther Williams, Jeff Chandler, Nelson Riddle (who did so much to influence the success of Frank Sinatra), and Roy Rogers and his wife Dale Evans.
 And speaking of Roy Rogers, Tim remembers his dad performing with Roy at the Pasadena Civic Auditorium in Pasadena, California when Tim was just a small boy.
-After the performance he got to go backstage and meet Roy and his wife, Dale Evans, and get their autographs.
+After the performance he got to go backstage and meet Roy and Dale and get their autographs.
 In his eyes, Roy was about the biggest western star on the planet, next to his father, of course!
 Tim says it was quite a thrill for a litte guy like him to be in the presence of his two favorite cowboys!

 In the 1960's, Bob took a hiatus from the music business and concentrated on real estate development after moving his family to Idyllwild, California.
 But his Italian Swiss Colony Wine commercial continued to run through the early 1960's.
 Tim said it was always a thrill to be watching TV and suddenly have the commercial come on and hear his dad yodeling.